Auction houses see signs of art market uptick ahead of New York sales

 "We have witnessed strong demand for breakthrough masterpieces," said Simon Shaw, co-head of Impressionist and modern art at rival Sotheby's, citing one of its star offerings, Egon Schiele's, "Danaë," as just one example.

-Painted when the artist was just 19, the work which Impressionist and Modern Art Evening Sale head Jeremiah Evarts called "without doubt the most important early work that's ever come to auction" is expected to fetch as much as $40 million, not including commission, which would set a new Schiele record.
+Painted when the artist was just 19, the work characterized by the auction house as his first masterpiece is expected to fetch as much as $40 million, not including commission, which would set a new Schiele record.

-Traditionally the auction houses' largest, the spring sales in New York kick off on May 15 as Christie's features Pablo Picasso's 1939 portrait of muse Dora Maar, "Femme assise, robe bleue," estimated between $35 million and $50 million, at its Impressionist and Modern Art sale.
+Traditionally the auction houses' largest, the spring sales in New York kick off on May 15 as Christie's features Pablo Picasso's 1939 portrait of muse Dora Maar, "Femme assise, robe bleue," estimated at between $35 million and $50 million, for its Impressionist and Modern Art Evening Sale.

 Other highlights of the week-long sales include Cy Twombly's "Leda and the Swan," carrying a $55 million high estimate, and Francis Bacon's "Three Studies for a Portrait of George Dyer," both at Christie's.

-Bacon's 1963 triptych of his lover, once owned by Roald Dahl, is expected to sell for $50 million to $70 million.
+Bacon's 1963 triptych of his lover, which was once owned by Roald Dahl, is expected to sell for $50 million to $70 million.

-Works by Andy Warhol -- one of his iconic Campbell's soup cans -- and Roy Lichtenstein are each estimated to fetch $25 million to $35 million.
+Works by Andy Warhol -- one of his iconic Campbell's soup cans -- and Roy Lichtenstein are each estimated to sell for $25 million to $35 million.